Using effort (or exertion) to measure tension

 Now lets say the change was driven by an outside force.
-Push the hub to the right while keeping the rim stable and you might just dispace the hub relative to the rim.
+Push the hub to the left while keeping the rim stable and you might just dispace the hub relative to the rim.
 How do you then figure out that displacement via the spokes?
 By the amount of tension in the spokes on the right side compared to the tension in the spokes on the left.

-Lying on your belly and having someone bent your leg at the knee so that your heel moves towards your butt, you may feel at some point your quadriceps and hip flexors being stretched, and again that can tell you what is happening to your body.
+Lying on your belly and having someone bend your leg at the knee so that your heel moves towards your butt, you may feel at some point your quadriceps and hip flexors being stretched, and again that can tell you what is happening to your body.

 And so for someone who is "tight" they'll get sensory data a lot sooner than someone who is loose.

 In either case, there has to be a certain level of stretch before proprioception occurs.